Zonosaurus quadrilineatus

 Zonosaurus quadrilineatus, the four-lined girdled lizard, is a lizard species native to an area of approximately 3,300 km around Toliara in south-western Madagascar, and is found in dry habitats from sand dunes to forests.
 It is known to occur at elevations close to sea level.
+The species is restricted to the region between the Onilahy and Mangoky rivers in south-western Madagascar.